 The Eazy Block is being produced in moulds and can have any shape we like, in contrast to Rock-wool.
 There is no growth technical explanation or necessity to produce a round hole for a square plug.
 In Rock-wool it is developed that way because of technical limitations and/or production optimizations.
 Growth technically a needly fitting plug is more effective and makes better use of the growing medium and the fertilisation.
 Airiness has not been a consideration for non-fitting, especially not with the optimized air-to-water ratio of the Eazy Plug and Eazy Block.
 It is just a matter of making use of a production process which offers complete freedom in producing a shape.

-11. What are the advantages of Eazy Plug/Eazy Block in comparison with Rockwool?
+10. What are the advantages of Eazy Plug, Eazy Block or Eazy Pyramid in comparison with Rockwool?

 - easier in handling